-Even though private lessons are usually pricier than group classes and workshops, these one-on-one sessions are generally more rewarding as your instructor will only focus on your learning.
+Even though private lessons in Edinburgh are usually pricier than group classes and workshops, these one-on-one sessions are generally more rewarding as your instructor will only focus on your learning.

 Going from 15 to 20 pounds an hour for a private session on average, it is almost twice as much as group classes, but if you are serious about getting into yoga, it might be just the right solution for you.